Maystern/Maystern/README.md

 <html>
 <body>
     <details>
-        <summary><strong><em>Multi-Modal Machine Learning (MMML)</em></strong></summary>
+        <summary><strong><em>Domain Adaptation</em></strong></summary>
         <div style="margin-left: 20px;"> <!-- 调整这里的数值以控制缩进量 -->
-            &nbsp; &nbsp; Humans perceive the world through various sensory organs, such as the eyes, ears, and tactile senses.
-Multi-Modal Machine Learning (MMML) research addresses machine learning problems with different modalities of data.
-Common modalities include vision, text, and sound.
-They usually come from different sensors, and the formation of data and internal structure differ significantly.
-For example, images are a continuous space that naturally exists in the world, while text is a discrete space organized by human knowledge and grammar rules.
-The heterogeneity of multimodal data poses challenges for learning the correlations and complementarities among them.
+            &nbsp; &nbsp; Domain adaptation refers to the process of adapting a machine learning model trained on data from one domain to perform effectively on data from a different but related domain.
+It addresses the challenge of domain shift, where the distributions of data between the source and target domains may differ.
+The goal is to minimize this distribution discrepancy and improve the model's performance on the target domain without requiring labeled data from the target domain.
         </div>
     </details>
 </body>